Mr. Coumarassamy Marimouttou

 Deputy Chief Operating Officer (BSMHFT),

 Founder & Chairman (BINA)

-Marimouttou Coumarassamy (Coumar) is a nurse from India, currently working as an Associate Director of Operations in Birmingham & Solihull Mental Health NHS FT.
+Marimouttou Coumarassamy (Coumar) is a nurse from India, currently working as the Deputy Chief Operating Officer in Birmingham & Solihull Mental Health NHS FT.
 He is the Founder & Chairman of British Indian Nurses Association (BINA).
 Coumar has diverse experience of working across various mental health specialties.
 He has a proven track record of transforming work cultures that embody value-based quality care delivery.
-Such work has been highly recognised by Royal College of Psychiatrists Quality Network and Care Quality Commission.
+Such work has been highly recognised by the Royal College of Psychiatrists Quality Network and Care Quality Commission.
 Furthermore, Coumar has experience of successfully leading and delivering trust wide organisational change and transformational programmes.

 Coumar completed his nurse training in Pondicherry, India (1994) and migrated to the UK (2003).
 He continued his professional development with MSc in Forensic Mental Health Care (University of Birmingham) and MBA in Health Executive (Keele University).
 He has also completed the Ready Now Programme and Nye Bevan Executive Leadership Programme in NHS Leadership Academy.